TonT0n1/metadata/Add Trait Type Attributes/README.md

 For example, say you had a list of 100 names you wanted to randomly assign to your NFT collection items.

 i.
-In a .txt file add the names you want line by line .i.e.
+In a .txt file add the names you want on individual lines.

-Andrew
-Antony
-Sarah
-Sophie

 ii.
 Then open the script in either Powershell ISE or VS Studio Code.